-The minimum requirement for the inclusion of an issuer, a financial instrument (excluding investment funds and certain forward transactions, unless the relevant investment strategy generally prohibits the use of forward transactions) or an underlying asset on a positive list is that it has been given a rating of 'A' or better by MSCI (on a scale from 'AAA' to 'CCC', where 'AAA' is the best and 'CCC' the worst possible ESG rating awarded by MSCI in relation to sustainability).
+The minimum requirement for the inclusion of an issuer, a financial instrument (excluding investment funds) or an underlying asset on a positive list is that it has been given an ESG rating of 'A' or better by MSCI (on a scale from 'AAA' to 'CCC', where 'AAA' is the best and 'CCC' the worst possible rating awarded by MSCI in relation to sustainability).
 The minimum requirement for the inclusion of an investment fund in a positive list is that MSCI has given it an ESG rating of 'BBB' or higher, if the investment fund is listed by MSCI in a peer group with a name containing the term 'emerging markets' or 'high yield', or if - based on its peer group - the investment fund invests in equities from a country whose public limited companies are included in the MSCI Emerging Markets (EM) index.
 For any other investment fund, the minimum requirement for inclusion in a positive list is that MSCI has awarded it an ESG rating of 'A' or higher.
 For funds, MSCI calculates its rating based on a 'fund ESG quality score', which represents the weighted average of the individual ESG ratings of the assets held in the fund as stated in the latest inventory of positions published by the fund.
-MSCI prepares ESG ratings of countries, federal, regional and local authorities and other state-linked issuers based on ESG risk factors in the value creation process of the state in question.
+MSCI prepares ESG ratings of countries, federal, region- all and local authorities and other state-linked issuers based on ESG risk factors in the value creation process of the state in question.
 The process focuses on the state's handling of resources, its provision of essential services to citizens and its creditworthiness.
 For all other issuers, MSCI uses a scoring model that is designed to identify and assess material ESG opportunities and risks.
 A risk is deemed material under the scoring model if it can be expected, according to MSCI, that issuers in a particular industry will be facing a significant burden of costs in connection with this risk in the future.
 An opportunity is deemed material under the scoring model if it is likely, according to MSCI, that this opportunity will benefit the profit generation of companies in the future.